MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/create-and-manage-an-external-network.md

     - **Allow members to join without an invite:** When you select this, users can join without an invite.
 When you clear this checkbox, users in your home network must request approval before joining this external network.

+    - **Best Practise: Setting Permissions to Closed and INvite Required recommended for most secure use.**

 3. Click **Create Network**.

    The top bar of your network shows that you're now in the external network.
 The settings icon for the external network ![Settings icon for an external network.](../media/e1f84edf-4842-4732-89b2-f7e46e4c94e1.png) has a blue circle in it.